 See your dentist promptly if you have any signs or symptoms of a tooth abscess.

 If you have a fever and swelling in your face and you can't reach your dentist, go to an emergency room.
 Also go to the emergency room if you have trouble breathing or swallowing.
-These symptoms may indicate that the infection has spread deeper into your jaw and surrounding tissue or even to other areas of your body.
+These symptoms may indicate that the infection has spread deeper into your jaw, throat or neck or even to other areas of your body.

-A periapical tooth abscess occurs when bacteria invade the dental pulp — the innermost part of the tooth that contains blood vessels, nerves and connective tissue.
+A periapical tooth abscess occurs when bacteria invade the dental pulp.
+The pulp is the innermost part of the tooth that contains blood vessels, nerves and connective tissue.

 Bacteria enter through either a dental cavity or a chip or crack in the tooth and spread all the way down to the root.
 The bacterial infection can cause swelling and inflammation at the tip of the root.